engin100/950/labs/lab3-sensorintegration.md

 #### Modifiable Components:

 - Replace `#define` values for pins with those specific to your wiring configuration.
-For use with an Arduino Nano and in conjunction with the microSD logger, it is recommended to use these default pins.
+For use with an Arduino Nano in conjunction with the microSD logger, it is recommended to use these default pins.

 ---